mrmazakblu/Root-Backup-Helper/README.md

 Work in progress....
 Slooooowwly

+TO Run MTK-SU and then the backup helper

 Script to be used in android termux app

-Install termux and run these three commands
+Install termux and run these three commands to make sure you have needed termux resources

 	pkg update
 	pkg upgrade